w3c/webappsec/meetings/2019/2019-09-TPAC-minutes.md

 ...: We started seeing a lot of bugs and anti-patterns that code in our application started using.
 We implemented a report-only experiment, and found a few places where folks have constructed custom script loaders with strange data.
 Turns out that developers internally were unintentionally bypassing the restrictions we thought we had in place.
 We also found folks doing strange things with the compiler that violated our expectations about how frontend development at Google ought to work.

-...: TT let us discover this fairly easily via the default policy mechanism.
+...: TT let us discover this fairly easily.
 Once those holes are plugged, we can enable enforcement, and break frontend developers who are violating that internal policy.
 Ended up driving a wider refactoring internally to harden various aspects of frontend developement.

 ...: TT is a web API.
 We've done external outreach.
-Usage is landing in React, DOM Purify, Lit, etc. Working with libraries to discover patterns of adoption.
+Usage is landing in React, DOM Purify, lit-html, etc. Working with libraries to discover patterns of adoption.
 Preparing documentation for developers about how TT be used in existing applications.

 ...: Made some changes in the implementation over the last few months.
 We moved to CSP, as it aligns with existing mitigations and solves some delivery problems.
 Report-only is also a huge win.
 Defined infrastructure for us, multiple headers, propagation to `about:blank`, etc. Proposed `trusted-script` keyword for `script-src`.

 ...: Violation reports are incredibly useful.
-Reports two things: 1. created a disallowed/duplicated policy.
-2. String was passed to a sink directly without a default policy. `script-sample` contains data about the violation, which helps us track them down in the codebase.
+Reports for two things: 1. created a disallowed/duplicated policy.
+2. String was passed to a sink directly and default policy doesn't exist, or rejects the value. `script-sample` contains data about the violation, which helps us track them down in the codebase.

 ...: Since TT is a JavaScript API, you not only have violation reports, but you can set up a debugger statement in a policy to see exactly where the violation occurs and explore the stack.
 Good workflow for developers, close to their everyday development.

 ...: Default policy can implement a report-only mode by deciding whether or not to accept the incoming string.

 ...: Another big change is that we dropped `TrustedURL`.
 The vast majority of violations in our applications were `TrustedURL` (used for `<a href>`, `<iframe src>`, etc).
 We only care about those for `javascript:` (at least insofar as we're targeting DOM XSS).
-Dropping `javascript:` from various applications requires substantial rework.
+Requiring a type for URLs in various applications requires substantial rework, for little benefit, especially if `javascript:` is not used at all.
 Put together a mechanism that makes it simpler to migrate to TT, even if the app uses `javascript:`.

 ...: `javascript:` is blocked unless there's a `default` policy, in which case the script content is sent to that callback and can be validated before execution.